PATRIC3/p3_docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 6. After clicking the submit button, your job will be launched.
 A successful submission will generate a message indicating that the job has been queued.
 ![Figure 31](./images/Picture31.png "Figure 31")

-The bottom of each BV-BRC page has an indicator that shows the number of jobs that are queued, running or completed.
+The bottom of each PATRIC page has an indicator that shows the number of jobs that are queued, running or completed.
 Clicking on the word Jobs will rewrite the page to show the Job status.
 Researchers can monitor the Jobs Status page to see the status of their job, which is indicated in the first column (Queued, Running, Complete, Failed).
 ![Figure 32](./images/Picture32.png "Figure 32")

 ## VII.
 Viewing the Taxonomic Classification job – Output files